Green Solutions in Large Format Printing

 Construction Complete on our Solar Installation

-We broke ground in July on a 48KW Photovoltaic array that will generate about 2/3 of our power needs.
+We broke ground in July 2016 for a 48KW Photovoltaic array that will generate about 2/3 of our power needs.
 We are excited to reduce our carbon footprint and to be using renewable energy for much of our poster printing needs.
-In the first four months of use, we've saved over 4000kg of carbon from being put into the atmosphere.
+In the first 14 months of use, we saved over 31 tons of carbon from being put into the atmosphere.